ajahne/blog/_drafts/2018-07-21-accelerate-notes.md

 However, improving technology, culture, communication, and teams is a constant process and comes with a myriad of ~~challenges~~ opportunities.
 What changes should we focus on, how do we get everyone involved, what benefits should we expect?
 How do we do it?

 With the intent to answer these questions and implement a "plan of attack" for my team and organization, I am currently reading ["Accelerate"](https://www.amazon.com/Accelerate-Software-Performing-Technology-Organizations/dp/1942788339).
-Below are my notes, gut reactions, and a few "notes to self" from Part 1.
+Below are my notes, gut reactions, and a few "notes to self" from each chapter in Part 1.
 Think of this as ~~Cliff~~ Ajahne Notes :).

 ## Table of Contents:
 - [Forward by Martin Fowler](#forward-by-martin-fowler)